ovh/celery-director/docs/docs/guides/write-tasks.md

     to ignore the parents results.
 So normally, as a developer, you have to be carefull about the method to use and you also have to create your tasks signatures consequently.

-    But Director has been created to simplify that !
-As we decided to received the results of the parents in the `args` parameter we always use the `s()` method.
+    But Director has been created to simplify that!
+As we decided to receive the results of the parents in the `args` parameter we always use the `s()` method.

-Here is are some concrete examples based on the following tasks :
+Here is are some concrete examples based on the following tasks:

 ```python
 # tasks/example.py